minvws/nl-covid19-notification-app-coordination/architecture/Key Upload Process.md

 # Alternative approach considered

+## delay multiple upload attempts

+We considered delaying the upload when a user hits upload multiple times and onky upload the last one after a delay.
+However this gives the user the opportunity to conrinue broadcasting the key and will conflict sith server side bucket closure.
+Therefor we abandoned this idea.

+## Immediate bucket discard after upload

-If the client discards the cofirmationKey after upload instead of keeping it, and creates a new bucket for the next upload, the user is uploading more data (new bucket needs all keys again), but more importantly, we could get into a race condition: if the user uploads too soon, and the GGD asks him to re-upload beause of a key mismatch, the new bucket will get a new code.
+If the client discards the cofirmationKey after upload instead of keeping it, and creates a new bucket for the next upload, the user is uploading more data (new bucket needs all keys again), but more importantly, we could get into a race condition: if the user uploads too soon, and the GGD asks them to re-upload beause of a key mismatch, the new bucket will get a new code and not match the one read to the operator.